roderickkimball/EyeTrackingTestRig/ME416-Spring 2021/CODE/EyeTrackerRevamped/ReadMe.txt

 		void ReadShoulderPositionFromProm(): Reads the shoulder positions from the predetermined address in the EEPROM and sets the current positions of the steppers to the extracted values.

-ROBOT.h

-•	Robot Class: Class encapsulates the entire eye tracker robot, including the eye, neck and shoulder objects, along with members indicating the current state of the robot, and public member functions to run the different states of the robot and interface with the API.

-	Private Members:
-		robotState (StateMachineState): Enumeration object that stores the current state of the robot (refer StateMachineState enumeration in Function.h). robotEyes (Eyes object): Eyes class object encapsulating the eye subsystem. robotNeck (NeckClass object): NeckClass object that encapsulates the neck subsystem. robotShoulder (Shoulder object): Shoulder object that encapsulates the shoulder subsystem. screenDotPos (Matrix(4)): Matrix that denotes the coordinates of the desired gaze position for the eyes.

-	Private Member Functions:

-		char getSerialCommand(): Obtains a single character command from the Hardware Serial or the connection to the API by performing Serial.read().
-			Returns the passed in character from the serial port.

-		void updateKinematicChain(): Updates the kinematic chain instance.
-References the UpdateKinematicChain() function in KinematicChain.h that recalculates the entire kinematic chain going from the eyes to the screen.

-		void runMenuModeState(): Runs the MenuMode state, that essentially waits for a user input from the Serial terminal to change the state to a desired one.
-			References getSerialCommand().
-If the command is m, then it prints the current state.
-If the command is s-(int), it changes the state to the enumerated integer passed in.

-		void runServoCalibrationState(): References getSerialCommand() and passes the obtained character into the CalibrateEyes(char) function in EyeSubsystem.h.

-		void runServoManualState(): References getSerialCommand() and if the obtained character is g, it parses for a (float,float), loads these values into screenDotPos, and then passes these coordinates into ParallaxEyesToPos(screenDotPosition) function in EyeSubsystem.h.

-		void runShoulderHomeState(): References the HomeShoulder() function in the Shoulder class.
-If a 'b' is encountered during the homing process, the robot is set back to MenuMode.

-		void runShoulderManualState(): References getSerialCommand() and if the obtained character is g, it parses for a (float,float,float) and passes these values into the MoveShoulderToPosition(x,y,z) function in Shoulder.h.

-		void runNeckCalibrationState(): References getSerialCommand() and passes the obtained character into the CalibrateNeck(char) function in NeckClass.h.

-		void runNeckManualState(): References getSerialCommand() and if the obtained character is g, it parses for a (float,float,float) and passes these rotation values into the MoveNeckManually(PhiS,PhiR,Yaw) function in Neck.h.
-			References RunSteppers() function in NeckClass.h to move the steppers to the set target position.

-	Public Member Functions:

-		void init(): Initialization function for the robot class object.
-Initializes the eyes, neck and shoulder objects encapsulated.
-Calls the read-from-EEPROM function in each of the class objects.
-Calls the updateKinematicChain() function to load all of the variable updates into the kinematic chain instance.

-		void SetState(int stateNumber): Sets the state of the robot to the enumerated value of the stateNumber integer.

-		int GetState(): Gets the current state of the robot and returns the integer value of the enumeration.

-		void RunState(): Determines the state of the robot through a switch-case and calls the private member function corresponding to that state of the robot.

 KINEMATICCHAIN.h

 •	Kinematic Chain Class: Class that encapsulates the information about the location of origin in the different frames of reference of the robot.
 The frames of reference of the robot are as follows: